WillianSUD/Projeto2_AED1/README.md

 # How to run
 Open SignalRChat.sln and press PLAY.

-# link to chat Screenshot.
+# Link to chat Screenshot.
 https://ibb.co/DM9hQJj